 One of the biggest problems salons face is keeping clients long term.
 Being able to show a strong book of business that provides a consistent flow of repeat customers is a good way to get a potential lender comfortable with your financials.
 Because of the inconsistent nature of the salon industry, lenders want to understand whether your revenue is reliable.

 To set yourself up for the best chance at being approved, you must show that your revenue isn’t only consistent but that it’s been increasing for at least three to six months.
 It’s best to apply for a loan when you hit six months of consistent revenue growth.
 This shows a lender you’re trending in the right direction and your efforts are working.

 3. Too Much Competition

+For example, if selling retail products like shampoos and conditioners is important, you must show you can compete with the cheaper retail options that surround you.
 If your business is struggling to get clients because of the competition, then it might be time to think about changing locations.
-The location of your salon can be key to how many walk ins you get and how many customers stay with your business for the long-term.
+Your salon location is important to how many walk-ins you get and how many customers stay with your business for the long term.

 Getting approved for beauty salon loans isn’t easy, but it’s doable if you prepare and know where to find lenders who can fund you quickly.
 You’ll want to find short-term financing for your salon that you can use on a recurring basis so you have the funds to deal with working capital needs as they come up.